 River of Dreams

 Joel’s final album has a slick, guitar heavy sound that doesn’t play to Joel’s strengths.
 The best songs were released as singles – ‘The River of Dreams’ dabbles into gospel while ‘All About Soul’ has a huge, memorable chorus.
 But elsewhere there are slim pickings with Joel’s melodies less exhilarating than before.

-‘The Entertainer’, ‘Los Angelenos’, and the title track are all worthwhile entries into Joel’s catalogue.
+The sardonic ‘The Entertainer’, the rock of ‘Los Angelenos’, and the dramatic title track are all worthwhile entries into Joel’s catalogue.
 But overall, Streetlife Serenade is unsatisfying, a homesick Joel unconvincingly playing a Californian singer-songwriter.

 Joel still had the team that had created a decade of strong albums together on The Bridge – the Billy Joel Band and Phil Ramone are present.
 But this time, Joel, perhaps distracted by marriage with a super-model and fatherhood, seems less focused, and the album is a grab-bag, both in terms of quality and style.
 I do love the jazzy, big band showcase of ‘Big Man on Mulberry Street’.